Skip to content

 rarest mercedes benz in the world

-Mercedes 300 SL was manufactured by Mercedes Benz as a gull-winged wheelbase two-seat seats lightweight tubular framed gull-wing chassis and steel body fixed to the frame supercar.
+Mercedes 300 SL was manufactured by Mercedes Benz as a gull-winged wheelbase two-seat seats with lightweight tubular framed gull-wing chassis and steel body fixed to the frame supercar.

 It was the fasted production car of that time with the highest speed of 263 km/hr.

-Its upward-opening doors make it very unique among million dollar cars.
+Its upward-opening doors make it very unique among million-dollar cars.
 These features make it one of the rarest supercars in the world.

 SL’s storage area is behind the seats, and its overall design was far ahead of the time and revolutionary.